Insurance Corporation of British Columbia: Recent history

 On November 23, 2016, the provincial government announced that 'luxury' cars (those worth over $150,000) will no longer be insured by ICBC.
 In 2016, there were approximately 3000 cars in this class insured by ICBC; the government claimed that this change would save approximately $2.3 million per year.
 High-end car dealers have criticized this change, arguing that it would be better to adjust the rates that these car owners pay rather than ignore an entire segment of vehicles on the road.
-In 2017 ICBC introduced a modified version of this new system, whereby 'luxury' vehicles could still be insured but would face having to pay higher premiums.
-Under this new system, "Certain luxury vehicles that are considered to be high-value vehicles are charged higher Basic Autoplan insurance premiums, as of January 8, 2017".
-Vehicles that are classified as 'luxury' vehicles may also require an application to "obtain own damage coverage, which includes Collision, Comprehensive, and Specified Perils coverage.".
+In 2017, ICBC introduced a modified version of this new system, whereby 'luxury' vehicles could still be insured but would face having to pay higher premiums starting on January 8, 2017.
+Vehicles in this class may also require an application to "obtain own damage coverage, which includes Collision, Comprehensive, and Specified Perils coverage".

-In 2019, ICBC overhauled its rate structure for liability insurance by shifting to a private-sector model where high-risk categories pay higher premiums.
-Attorney General David Eby has condemned the high rates, stressing the need for price reductions for young drivers, while acknowledging that rates are still subsidized.
+In 2019, ICBC overhauled its rate structure for liability insurance by shifting to a private-sector model where drivers in higher risk categories will pay higher premiums.
+Then-BC Attorney General David Eby condemned the high rates, stressing the need for price reductions for young drivers, while acknowledging that rates are still subsidized.